thjr/hass-digitraffic/README.md

 Installation
 ------------

-Easiest way is clone the repository to your hass.io-installation local addons directory and add as a local add-on.
+Easiest way is clone the repository to your hass.io-installation local addons directory(e.g. /usr/share/hassio/addons/local/) and add as a local add-on.

 ```
 mvn package
 ```

-And the install the add-on.
+And then install the add-on.

 Configuration
 -------------